EndlessParadox7/GFX_Thaana/README.md

  - Adds a Thaana character formatter/decoder to all Adafruit GFX based Arduino libraries.
  - Bundles mainstream Thaana 8-Bit GFXfonts compatible with Afadruit GFX library.

+## How to install
+ - Download and extract the library to your Arduino IDE libraries folder. (in Windows: C:\Program Files (x86)\Arduino\libraries)
+ - Rename the folder from "GFX_Thaana-main" to "GFX_Thaana"
+ - Restrat Arduino IDE software, the library should now be there and examples should appear in the IDE.

 ## Compatibility
 All libraries based on the Adafruit GFX engine are supported.
 This is an incomplete list of such libraries.
 Probably many more are supported: